Crinibus/overwatch/README.md

 # Overwatch
-Picks a random hero, gamemode, role or shows info about a hero among other things
+Pick a random hero, gamemode, role, show info about a hero or play a quiz among other things

 Message me if you want the most updated version